 The Amsterdam Light Festival is an annual event that takes place in the Dutch capital during the winter.
 We will share the route here as soon as it’s released.
 It lasts for at least 6 weeks and attracts thousands of visitors each year.

 You can start at any artwork as the route can be walked as a circle.
-It is easy to start at Central Station and walk from there.
+It is usually easiest to start at Central Station and walk from there.

-This year, we’ve developed a special bike tour along the festival route.
+Last year, we developed a special bike tour along the festival route.
+This year, we will create a new tour!
 Our guide will tell you everything about the artworks and the city.
 No need to have a map in hand, just enjoy the artworks while listening to the stories.

 You can also choose to rent a bike overnight, for 24 hours, without a guide.
 Reserve your bike

 The light festival is usually located in the east part of the city center of Amsterdam.
 It has been held since 2012 and has emerged from the 2009 ‘Christmas Canal Parade’.
-This year, the festival will run from December 1st to January 22nd.
 The festival is free to attend and open to the public.
 Visitors can view the artworks in the evening when the lights are turned on.

 With the large number of stops to enjoy the artworks we expect the average group to walk 2.5 hours to finish the entire route.
 Note that we offer 1.5 hour guided bike tours if you prefer cycling.
 The route runs through the eastern part of the center.

 The lights will be there again end of 2023!

 The festival route is usually 6-8 kilometers long, depending on the route you choose to walk.